 Freehold has no employees but rather is managed by the Manager pursuant to the Management Agreement.
-On December 31, 2021, Rife had 85 full and part-time employees in the Calgary office and 9 full-time employees in their field operations, the majority of whom are on contract to the Manager.
-These personnel also render services to Rife and Canpar.
+On December 31, 2022, Rife had 93 full and part-time employees in the Calgary office and 7 full-time employees in their field operations, the majority of whom are on contract to the Manager.
+These personnel also render services to Rife affiliates.